GWhisk/kms/README.md

 ## Example use of <font face="courier new"  color="black">kms</font>

  **Scenario:**  It's 11 p.m and you're typing rapidly into Vim.
 You think to yourself: _"If I just switch these two variables around, my program should work."_ .
 You enter `:w` in hopes of finally fixing that damned segfault error that has been haunting you for the past four hours.
 The compiler is silent, but finishes nonetheless.
 This time, the program runs for a little longer.
-No errors being printed out, no weird characters - everything is quiet on the digital front.
+No errors are being printed out, no weird characters - everything is quiet on the digital front.

-<font face="courier new"  color="red">Segmentation fault (core dumped)</font>
+<font face="courier new"  color="red"> **Segmentation fault (core dumped)** </font>

 Defeated, the clock stares you down, mocking you as it ticks your time away.
 You take another look at your screen, trying to sort through the spaghetti code your hands typed out.
 The black void that surrounds each character seemingly grows with each stare.
 Staring starts to hurt, so you look around the room to ease your eyes.

 It's barren.
 No one else is here.
 Your classmates have finished.
 The tutors have gone home.
 The TA's are probably drinking themselves to amnesia.
 There is no help.
 There is no hope.

 So, you start to calculate your chances of passing this class.
 Your pass assignment scores aren't stellar.
 You just bombed your midterm despite taking time out of your other classes for this course.
 The weekly quizzes are the only thing keeping you afloat.
 But the ice beneath you is shrinking.
-And you know you'll fail if you don't finish this course.
+And you know you'll fail if you don't finish this assignment.

 Your other classes aren't looking so good either.
 You had to half-ass your art history essay just so you can go to office hours for this class.
 And doing that only gave you non-answers from the person you would think would have solutions.